Updated January 8th, 2022 by TraveltheGreekWay

 The Antikythera is a small island with only 50 permanent inhabitants, a very virgin place totally unspoiled from tourism.
 It is a great place for hiking too.

 What else can I see on Kythera?

-- Visit the Medieval Castle-town of Paleochora from the 12th c, the Venetian castle at Kato hora Mylopotamou.
-All Castles have free entrance to the public, open 8.00-20.00 – Check out “Kapetan Manwlis”, a stunning apartment located next to a Castle at Booking.com
+Visit the Medieval Castle-town of Paleochora from the 12th c, the Venetian castle at Kato hora Mylopotamou.
+All Castles have free entrance to the public, open 8.00-20.00

-- Don’t miss the religious festivals in honour of Panagia Myrtidiotissa Monastery (September 24th)
+Don’t miss the religious festivals in honor of Panagia Myrtidiotissa Monastery (September 24th)

-- Try the local delicacies at Filio tavern in Kalamos village, with grilled feta cheese and local greens in garlic Website or Skandeia Restaurant in Palaiopolis, fresh fish & aubergines with local flour Website
+Taste the local delicacies at Filio tavern in Kalamos village, with grilled feta cheese and local greens in garlic or Skandeia Restaurant in Palaiopolis, fresh fish & aubergines with local flour.

 Taxis: There are a few taxis that you will find useful for your transportation on the island of Kythira.
 Discuss in advance with them, how much they will charge you